 Any team that forfeits two games in one season must meet with the EC to determine what sanctions or interventions may be imposed.
 Individual circumstances should be considered before rendering a decision.
-If a team forfeits more than one game during the course of the season, they lose their right to receive EC issued rebates that may be dispersed at the conclusion of the season.

 9.03 Scoring Forfeits and Player Credit

 If a game in progress results in a forfeit, all players present shall receive game credit.
 If a game is forfeited prior to the official start, all players on the roster of the winning team shall receive game credit while no players on the losing team shall receive game credit.
 All games which result in a forfeit will be scored a 9-0 victory for the wining team with the winning team scoring 1 run per inning.
 Individual player stats for both teams for forfeited games in progress may be entered into the league web site.